-A Governor, who is appointed by the President of India, heads the state.
-However, the real executive power rests with the Chief Minister and the cabinet.
+Jharkhand is well administered by the State Government and the Central Government with the Council of Ministers.
 The political party or the coalition of political parties having majority in the Legislative Assembly forms the Government.
-The administrative head of the State is called Chief Secretary, under whose jurisdiction a hierarchy of officials drawn from the Indian Administrative Service / State Civil Services function.
-A Chief Justice heads the Judiciary and Jharkhand has a separate High Courts of India, located in Ranchi.
-Jharkhand is one of the thirteen states in which the Naxalite rebels have considerable influence.
+The administrative head of the State is called Chief Secretary, under whose jurisdiction a hierarchy of officials is drawn from the Indian Administrative Service.
+A Chief Justice heads the Judiciary and Jharkhand has a separate High Court, located in Ranchi.

 Economy of Jharkhand